hanyulo/knowledge/API/cors.md

 * Server specify
   * who can access its assets
   * how the assets can be accessed.
-    * only accept specific methods from external resources.
+    * only accept specific methods(request types) from external resources.

 * Prevent The Result of CSRF
   * CSRF May still took place